-A government source responded to BABTAC’s questioning over when beauty salons would reopen on the 24th of June.
-They said, "In terms of why hairdressing and not beauty, the answer is because the Government is taking a phased, cautious approach to reopening the economy to ensure that we limit the spread of the virus.
+A government source responded to BABTAC on the 24th of June regarding when beauty salons could reopen.
+They said, "In terms of why hairdressing [is opening] and not beauty, the answer is because the government is taking a phased, cautious approach to reopening the economy to ensure that we limit the spread of the virus.

 "This means that choices have had to be made as to which businesses to reopen as part of the next phase."

-However, the government's move to open other businesses, such as hairdressers and barbers, sooner than beauty salons, prompted criticism that businesses needed by females and run by females were being left out in the cold.
+The government's move to open other businesses, like hairdressers and barbers, before beauty salons prompted criticism that businesses run by women were being left out in the cold.

-She pointed out, "What we have seen is female led businesses left to the back of the pile.
-It’s very obvious that men with hair need barbers and hairdressers.
-They perhaps find less need for pedicures and leg waxers.
+"What we have seen is female led businesses left to the back of the pile.
+It’s very obvious that men with hair need barbers and hairdressers; they perhaps find less need for pedicures and leg waxers.